Taste2/alx-pre_course/README.md

-Readme
+Readme.
-whatever you see here is for learning purposes in no time I will be a great programmer
+Whatever you see here is for learning purposes.
+In no time I will be a great programmer